cacrookes/udacity-fsd-proj3/README.txt

   * The form acts exactly the same as the add item form.
   * Upon submission, if the image was changed, the previous image will be deleted from the uploads folder.
+  * If the category was changed, the app will check if the previous category is now empty.
+If so, the empty category will be deleted.
   * After submission has completed, the user will be redirected to the item's page.

 Delete Item